The Splendors of Sicily

 (Breakfast and lunch are included today.)

-Sunday, April 19
+Sunday, April 18

 This morning we’ll transfer to nearby Monreale to visit a jewel of Norman art, the Cattedrale di Monreale.
 Its enormous golden mosaics cover three naves of the church and are the largest in Italy.
 Next to the cathedral is the monastery; its cloister impresses with charming columns and a lovely garden, which is embellished with a palm-shaped fountain.

 We’ll then stroll through the charming village of Ciambra featuring small alleys, colorful corners, and quaint shops, on an informative walking tour.
-Following our tour, we will visit the Belvedere Garden, which features lush vegetation, beautiful fountains, and stunning views over Palermo.

 We’ll have lunch together in a nearby restaurant cherished by the locals.